Kenivia/Honing-Forecast/WIP.md

 - implement fft or something for medium sized complexity because lr kinda very bad
   - (also use (and optimize) exact convolution for single piece(maybe 2)) -~~ add upgrade name to states when saving them,~~ maybe add some way to keep track of where bits are to make neighbor potentially more efficient
+- optimize special?
+  - bundle the streaks together see if theres any optimization there

 ### Algorithm ideas